-Yves is a David Myers Research Fellow in History at La Trobe University.
+Yves is a Lecturer in History at La Trobe University.
 They are a historian of Australia in the world, with particular interests in gender, modernity, mobility and whiteness.
 Their current research examines Australian women's transpacific careering and the impact of United States interwar immigration restriction upon white British subjects.
 Yves is also working on the history of the Australian economic profession and economic thought.

-Prior to joining La Trobe in 2017, Yves was a Kathleen Fitzpatrick Junior Research Fellow in the Laureate Research Program in International History at the University of Sydney.
+During 2017-20, Yves was a David Myers Research Fellow in History at La Trobe University.
+Prior to joining La Trobe, Yves was a Kathleen Fitzpatrick Junior Research Fellow in the Laureate Research Program in International History at the University of Sydney.
 Yves holds a PhD from the Australian National University and an MA from University College London, and has been a Visiting Researcher at Georgetown University.